apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

     J45: Close to select SPI clock (Default: closed)
     J46: Close SPI data input (MOSI) (Default:closed)

-  ostest:
-    This configuration directory, performs a simple OS test using apps/examples/ostest.

-    Jumpers: Nothing special.
-Use the default base board jumper settings.

   thttpd:
     This builds the THTTPD web server example using the THTTPD and the apps/examples/thttpd application.